IJARika/resource_model_templates/README.md

 Located in the 'structs' folder.

 Studio Model:
   - V47 (with original Xbox structs as well)
-  - V48
-  - V49 (Portal 2 and Alien Swarm branches)
   - V54 (subversions: 8/9/10/11/12/12.1/12.2/13/14/15/16)